Famous Landmarks in Greece to Visit in All 14 Greek Regions

 Moreover, Dadia-Lefkimi-Soufli Forest National Park has over 200 species of birds.
 Its nickname is “the Land of the Birds of Prey.”
 There’s even a Birds of Prey Observatory.

-So binoculars for bird watching are among the best things to bring along.
+So binoculars for bird watching definitely rate high on the list of the best things to bring along.

 On the park’s outer edge is a geological landmark distinct in Europe: the Lefkimi-Fylkato Fossilized Forest.